ETS-BodyModeling/ImplicitParametricAvatar/README.md

 ## Acknowledgements
 This project builds upon several outstanding works in the fields of 3D human modeling and computer vision.
 We are grateful for the contributions of the following projects and tools:

-- **PIFuHD**: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization.
+- **PIFuHD**: Pixel-Aligned Implicit Function for High-Resolution  Human Digitization.
 [GitHub](https://github.com/facebookresearch/pifuhd)
 - **SMPL-X**: A unified body model that captures the pose and shape of the whole human body, including the face and hands.
 [Website](https://smpl-x.is.tue.mpg.de/)
 - **X-Avatar**: A tool for creating photorealistic avatars.
 [GitHub](https://github.com/Skype-line/X-Avatar)
-- **PeopleSnapshot**: A dataset and methodology for capturing clothed human subjects in 3D.
+- **PeopleSnapshot**: A dataset and methodology for capturing  human subjects in 3D.
 [Website](https://peoplesnapshot.is.tue.mpg.de/)
 - **LaMa**: An open-source framework for image inpainting.
 [GitHub](https://github.com/saic-mdal/lama)

-Their contributions have been invaluable in the development of Clothed_SMPLX.
+Their contributions have been invaluable in the development of our project.
 We deeply appreciate their efforts in advancing research and providing open-source tools to the community.

 ### Funding